-f Focused Studies (detailed investigations of certain aspects of clinical or non-clinical services at a point in time, to answer defined questions.
-Focused studies differ from performance improvement projects in that they do not require demonstrable and sustained improvement in significant aspects of clinical care and non-clinical service) Activity Details: g.
-Geographic mapping Activity Details: h Independent Assessment (Required for first two waiver periods) Activity Details: i Measure any Disparities by Racial or Ethnic Groups Activity Details: i. 🔀 Network Adequacy Assurance by Plan [Required for MCO/PIHP/PAHP] Activity Details: Both the monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3) services follow the monitoring protocol outlined for the PIHP.
-Network Adequacy Standards are found in the PIHP Contract Section VI.
-Attachment E. PIHP Network Adequacy Standards. ς Ombudsman Activity Details: .
-[On-Site Review Activity Details: m. 🔀 Performance Improvement Projects [Required for MCO/PIHP] Activity Details:
+questions.
+Fo udies (detailed investigations of certain aspects of clinical or non-clinical services at a point in time, to answer cused studies differ from performance improvement projects in that they do not require demonstrable and sustain significant aspects of clinical care and non-clinical service) ails: Geographic Independer Activity Deta nt Assessment (Required for first two waiver periods) ails: Measure a ny Disparities by Racial or Ethnic Groups ails: dequacy Assurance by Plan [Required for MCO/PIHP/PAHP] ails: Both the monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3 follow the monitoring protocol outlined for the PIHP.
+Network Adequacy Stand I in the PIHP Contract Section VI.
+Attachment E. PIHP Network Adequacy Both the services are found Standard monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3 follow the monitoring protocol outlined for the PIHP.
+Network Adequacy Stand I in the PIHP Contract Section VI.
+Attachment E. PIHP Network Adequacy s.
+Both the services are found Standard monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3 follow the monitoring protocol outlined for the PIHP.
+Network Adequacy Stand I in the PIHP Contract Section VI.
+Attachment E. PIHP Network Adequacy s.
+Both the services are found Standard monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3 follow the monitoring protocol outlined for the PIHP.
+Network Adequacy Stand I in the PIHP Contract Section VI.
+Attachment E. PIHP Network Adequacy s. an aiis:

 Both the monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3) services follow the monitoring protocol outlined for the PHIP.
 Performance Improvement Projects requirements can be found in the PIHP Contract Section IV.I.1.m Performance Improvement Projects.

+Clinical

+Non-clinical

+Performance Measures [Required for MCO/PIHP] Activity Details:

+Activity Details.

-Clinical Non-clinical n.
-Performance Measures [Required for MCO/PIHP] Activity Details: Both the monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3) services follow the monitoring protocol outlined for the PHIP.
-PIHP Performance Measures are found in the PIHP Contract Section VI.
+Both the monitoring of NC Innovations Waiver and TBI Waiver as well as the 1915(b)(3)

+services follow the monitoring protocol outlined for the PHIP.
+PIHP Performance Measures

+are found in the PIHP Contract Section VI.
 Attachment D. PIHP Quality Metrics.

-Process Health status/ outcomes Access/ availability of care Use of services/ utilization Health plan stability/financial/ cost of care Health plan/ provider characteristics Beneficiary characteristics o.
-Periodic Comparison of # of Providers Activity Details: p.
-Profile Utilization by Provider Caseload (looking for outliers) Activity Details: q.
-Provider Self-Report Data Activity Details: Survey of providers Focus groups r.
-S. Utilization Review (e.g. ER, non-authorized specialist requests)
+Process

+Health status/ outcomes

+Access/ availability of care

+Use of services/ utilization

+Health plan stability/ financial/ cost of care

+Health plan/ provider characteristics

+Beneficiary characteristics

+D. I. C. and the Charles

+Periodic Comparison of # of Providers Activity Details:

+·

+Profile Utilization by Provider Caseload (looking for outliers)

+Activity Details:

+Provider Self-Report Data

+Activity Details:

+Survey of providers

+Focus groups

+TO A A ATT DCD A CIT A SILVE

+Test 24/7 PCP Availability Activity Details:

+Activity Details.

+Utilization Review (e.g. ER, non-authorized specialist requests) Activity Details: